Drag The Correct Label Under Each Diagram

 • Avoid clutter: Only include essential components.
 Overly detailed images can overwhelm learners.

 • Use clear labels: Label each draggable item with concise, context‑appropriate text.
-Here's one way to look at it: “Femur” instead of “Large leg bone.”
+To give you an idea, “Femur” instead of “Large leg bone.”

 2. Use Contrast and Color Coding